khalilgharbaoui/coloregex/README.md

 And deals with any kind of color code: `hex`, `rgb`, `rgba`, `hsl`, `hsla`.

 ## Usage
-Nothing fancy here just require or drop the gem in your Gemfile, you will have a new constant available: `COLOREGEX`
+Nothing fancy here after installation you'll have a new constant available: `COLOREGEX`

 #### Example usage:
 ```ruby
 class Person < ActiveRecord::Base